 Send your notarized authentication documents or government issued documents, such as birth/death certificate, marriage certificate, business license, etc., to the Secretary of State’s office in the state where the document was issued.
 The Secretary of State’s office will certify your documents for a fee.
 Check with local Secretary of State’s office for detailed instructions on the document legalization process.

-CVSC can also assist you with this document authentication process for a fee.
+CVSC offers document authentication services and can assist you with this process for a fee.

 Documents issued in certain states must also be authenticated by the US Department of State after certification by the local Secretary of State’s office.
 These states include Washington DC, Delaware, Idaho, Kentucky, Maryland, Montana, Nebraska, North Carolina, North Dakota, South Carolina, South Dakota, Tennessee, Utah, Virginia, West Virginia, Wyoming and FBI reports.

 CVSC can also help with this document authentication process for a fee.